 Why do you need to refinance?

-This step is essential because even if one spouse is removed from the title, both may still be liable for the loan unless it’s refinanced.
-Without refinancing, missed payments or foreclosure could damage both parties’ credit even after the divorce is finalized.
+This step is very important because both spouses may still be responsible for the loan even if one of them is taken off the title, unless the loan is refinanced.
+If you don’t refinance, missed payments or foreclosure could hurt both people’s credit even after the divorce is over.

 If keeping or refinancing the home after divorce feels overwhelming, selling it for a fair cash price can give both parties a clean break and a fresh start without the stress of shared mortgages or lingering financial ties.
 Ready House Buyer can help make the process simple, fast, and hassle-free.